How to Prevent that Bonus From Destroying Your Budget

 • Internet

-Your critical expenses might be slightly different.
+Of course, your critical expenses might be slightly different.
 For example, I work from home, so the internet is critical for me, but it might not be necessary in your situation.

-It might not seem like “fun” to use your bonus for day-to-day expenses, but take a moment to think about how much you’ll appreciate yourself for doing so in a month or year down the line.
+Now, I know, it might not seem like “fun” to use your bonus for day-to-day expenses, but take a moment to think about how much you’ll appreciate yourself for doing so in a month or year down the line.

-Step 2: Buff Up those Funds
+Step #2: Buff Up those Funds

 • Vacation